doublec/bitcoin-pool/readme.txt

 -address=xxxxxxx
 	The bitcoin address you want generated coins sent to.
 The default is blank.
-	A blank address will make the client's share of generated coins be kept by the server.
+	If the server is using the "connected" ditribution type, a blank address will make the client's share of generated coins be kept by the server.
+If the server is using the "contributed" distribution type, a blank address will mean the client contributes as normal, but the contribution is ignored when determining how to distribute any coins.